maciejmalecki/maciejmalecki.github.io/cbm/_drafts/copper64-1.md

 post-url: copper64-1
 categories: cbm asm c64lib
 ---
 One of the greatest feature of VIC-II is that it can a source of IRQ interrupts.
-VIC can generate interrupt on sprite collision, lightgun shots and most importantly on specified raster line.
+VIC can generate an interrupt on sprite collision, light gun shots, and most importantly on specified raster line.

 This last feature is especially useful because it allows to do some tricks such us screen splitting (so that you can have two or more screen areas displaying different screen modes or scrolled independently).
 You can play with global color registers to get more colorful display, you can play with sprite registers to show more than 8 of them at the same time.
 Actually raster IRQ is so important in C64 world, that it is even used when playing background music.